The Press

 Spring 2024

 However, ‘The Deserted Village’ is not essentially a polemic, but a lament for the disappearance of village life resulting from the enforced shift of large proportions of the population into urban industrial centres, which required a complete reassessment of their lives that most were incapable of addressing.
-Dickens was only the best known writer to excoriate the results of this development; the passages in The Old Curiosity Shop set in the inferno of the Potteries are perhaps the most scathing of all his attacks on the destruction of the country by industrial concerns, but his novels are filled with the poor and the desperate.
+Dickens was only the best known writer to excoriate the results of this development; the passages in The Old Curiosity Shop set in the inferno of the Potteries are perhaps the most scathing of all his attacks on the destruction of the country by industrial concerns, but all his novels are filled with the poor and the desperate to be found in the streets of England’s great cities, particularly London.
 Gaskell’s North and South is another, perhaps more measured, attack.
 Despite the wrongs which overshadow the background of the poem, ‘The Deserted Village’ remains one of the most poignantly affecting descriptions of old village life in the canon, equalled only by John Clare in ‘The Shepherd’s Calendar’ (1827).

 Ours is by no means the first edition to place these two poems together.
 Particularly in the late Victorian period, from 1873 on, a number of such editions were published, and in 1896 a reputable journal of the time, The Academy, declared that ‘Gray’s “Elegy” and Goldsmith’s “The Deserted Village” shine forth as the two human poems in a century of artifice.’